canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2020_Tian_subcortical_v1.1/README.md

 structures, but the probablistic map I have is not so clean.
-For instance putamen can bleed into accumbens, thalamus can bleed into the fornix, etc. To achieve a cleaner parcellation I've modified the probability to prevent parcel probability maps from overlapping inappropriate structures.
-I've considered the caudate-accumbens and hippocampus-amygdala jointly since the division between substractures (e.g. amygdala-hippocampal boundary) isn't very clear, and then considered other CIFTI structures (thalamus, putamen, pallidum, etc.) as distinct regions of their own.
+For instance putamen can bleed into accumbens, thalamus can bleed into the fornix, etc. To achieve a cleaner parcellation I've modified the probability to prevent parcel probability maps from overlapping inappropriate structures by beginning with anatomical priors derived from the cifti structure labels and updating them using the Tian probability labels.
+More specifically, I've considered the caudate-accumbens and hippocampus-amygdala jointly since the division between substractures (e.g. amygdala-hippocampal boundary) isn't very clear, and then considered other CIFTI structures (thalamus, putamen, pallidum, etc.) as distinct regions of their own.
 Regions of the Tian atlas that overlap with incongruent CIFTI regions had their probabilities set to zero.
 Probabilities were subsequently renormalized.
 This resulted in 10 voxels and 18 voxels in the MNI152NLin6Asym and MNI152NLin2009cAsym spaces being asigned no value but in exchange means that all Tian labels are now circumscribed sensibly by contiguious CIFTI regions.
 This is equivalent to treating the CIFTI labels as Bayesian priors which are then updated and subdivided based on the high resolution (54 parcel) Tian parcellation.

 ## Comparisons with Pauli 2016